 “It was, what?
 Three years ago?”
 Eloise asked Claire.

 “Yeah that sounds about right, it’s strange I don’t remember exactly.
 It was definitely spring time because the snow had melted and it was a rainy night.”
 Claire answered.

 “So yeah three years ago,” Eloise continued, “you were walking home from… work?
 No, a bar, because it was pretty late at night.
 Some dog, it must have been huge, cornered you and attacked you.
 You got some scars on your arm,” Eloise pointed to my right arm which was still braced and thinly bandaged from my accident.
 “Your arm and shoulder were pretty ripped up, from how we heard it, Cole saved you, he was just walking by and scared the dog off and got you to the hospital.”

-“You may have started stalking him after that,” Claire added with an innocent smile.
+“You, may… have started, um, stalking him after that,” Claire added with an innocent smile.

 “Wait, I what?”
 I asked skeptically.

 “Oh yeah, that’s right!
 Oh my god, we made fun of you so much, you were kinda obsessed with the guy, I’m surprised he didn’t put a restraining order on you.
 It was kinda desperate, but from our side it was pretty damn funny.”
 Eloise told me.

 “We never did find out whether Cole just caved to your … stalking… or if you actually won him over to be friends.”
 Claire added.